Bluff body drag manipulation using pulsed jets and Coanda effect

 Finally, for spectral analysis, we consider the actuation frequencies in non dimensional form by defining a Strouhal number based on the model's geometry $St_H={{F_i}H}/{{U_o}}$.
-The pulsed jet vorticity field $\omega_z$ during the stroke phase is exemplified in figure~\ref{fig:Veff_Signals}(c) in the presence or not of the Coanda surface.
-The actuation parameters are $St_H=0.4$ and $\overline{V_j}=6.5\,\text{m}\text{s}^{\text{-}1}$ corresponding to ${L_o}=(325\pm3)h$.
+The pulsed jet vorticity field $\omega_z$ during the stroke phase is exemplified in figure~\ref{fig:fig4}(b) with and without the Coanda surface.
+The actuation parameters are $St_H=0.4$ and $\overline{V_j}=6.5\,\text{m}\text{s}^{\text{-}1}$ corresponding to ${L_o}=325\pm3$.